cnzhikai/cnzhikai.github.io/README.md

 ## About

 I am a Ph.D. student at Integrated Devices, Electronics, and Systems (IDEAS) group in the Department of Information Technology and Electrical Engineering (D-ITET), ETH Zurich.
-My (tentative) doctoral theis is entitled *"3D Biological Interfacing In-Vitro with CMOS Integrated with Micro-Robotic Devices"*.
+My (tentative) doctoral theis is entitled *"3D Biological Interfacing with CMOS Integrated with Micro-Robotic Devices"*.
 In my research, I develop platforms that integrate CMOS electronics with innovative devices fabricated through CMOS-compatible processes.
 Additionally, I am passionate about leveraging machine learning to enhance the functionality and broaden the impact of these platforms.

 Feel free to contact me at zhhuang@ethz.ch for any inquiries.